cloud security tips

 The harder problem is visibility: knowing where sensitive data lives, who can access it, and how it’s being used.

 This is where cloud access security broker (CASB) capabilities still matter, particularly for SaaS-heavy organizations.
-When combined with DLP policies, CASBs help surface risky sharing behavior before it becomes a breach headline.
+When combined with DLP policies, CASBs help surface risky sharing behavior before it becomes a data breach headline.

 The goal isn’t to lock data down so tightly that teams can’t work—but to reduce accidental exposure without slowing the business.